ChrisSMendoza/SpringMVC-Maven-Netbeans/README.md

 Jenkins cross site security is out the window, let's try again.
 Just watched a youtube tutorial do it exactly this way.

+/payload/ wasn't found, but /github-webhook was found, strange?